jychen1111/jychen1111.github.io/_pages/home.md

 <iframe data-testid="embed-iframe" style="border-radius:12px" src="https://open.spotify.com/embed/track/2ENeQnH10t0zVToMYGgKoi?utm_source=generator" width="100%" height="80" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

 My name is Junyi Chen.
-I'm a third-year master's student at the **[Center for Future Media & Human-Machine Communication](https://cfmhmc.github.io/)**, School of Media and Communication of Shanghai Jiao Tong University, advised by **[Prof. Yi Mou](https://cfmhmc.github.io/yimou.github.io/)**.
-I mainly focus on human-machine communication and my research interest lies in socio-political and technological factors in scientific, health, environmental and risk-related (SHER) issues.
-My research has been published in leading SSCI journals such as *Technology in Society* and *Journal of Information Technology & Politics*.
+I am currently a third-year master’s student at Shanghai Jiao Tong University, affiliated with the **[Center for Future Media & Human-Machine Communication](https://cfmhmc.github.io/)** in the School of Media and Communication, and advised by **[Prof. Yi Mou](https://cfmhmc.github.io/yimou.github.io/)**.
+My research centers on human–machine communication and examines how socio-political and technological factors shape public responses to scientific, health, environmental, and risk-related (SHER) issues.
+My work has been published in leading SSCI journals such as *Technology in Society* and *Journal of Information Technology & Politics*.

-Since 2023, I've attended about 60 live music shows, which is my biggest hobby.
-Tanya is my favorite singer from Singapore, hence my English name.
+Outside academia, I am an avid live music enthusiast.
+Since 2023, I have attended around 60 live music shows.
+Tanya Chua is my favorite singer from Singapore, which is also the origin of my English name.

 Hi，我是上海交通大学媒体与传播学院的研三学生，导师是[牟怡](https://cfmhmc.github.io/yimou.github.io/)教授。